 This tutorial presents a cross-docking benchmark experiment.
-Antibody CR6261 binds to multiple sub- types of influenza antigen hemagglutinin (HA).
-It has been crystallized with H1 and H5 HA sub-types.
-Antibody from one crystal structure will be docked to the antigen from the other crystal structure.
+The antibody CR6261 binds to multiple sub-types of influenza antigen hemagglutinin (HA).
+It has been crystallized with both H1 and H5 HA sub-types.
+In this tutorial the antibody from one crystal structure (3GBN) will be docked to the antigen from the other crystal structure (3GBM).
 This type of experiment is useful for protocol optimization and development.

-1. Create a directory in the protein_docking directory called my_files and switch to that directory.
+1. Create a directory in the protein\docking directory called my\files and switch to that directory.
 We will work from this directory for the rest of the tutorial.